What is AIOps?

 Machine Learning and AI

-The core feature of AIOps systems, machine learning (ML) uses predictive and intelligent analysis to supplement and enhance a system’s decision-making ability.
+The core feature of Artificial Intelligence for IT Operations Systems, machine learning (ML) uses predictive and intelligent analysis to supplement and enhance a system’s decision-making ability.

 AIOps systems need to be able to analyze and process large amounts of data at speed.
 Real-time processing allows enterprise IT organizations to respond immediately to issues like anomalies and security breaches.